-We’ve seen Disney World change a ton in the last year.
+We’ve seen Disney World change a ton in the couple of years.
 The global health crisis turned the world on its head and made Disney rethink the entire theme park experience.

 Extensive health and safety regulations were introduced which affected everything from dining to character interactions.
 The changes were implemented with limited capacity and physical distancing in mind.
 Disney has been subtly updating these changes over the last few months but there are still a few glitches that many guests have encountered.
 We’ve compiled a list of things that Disney World should change and how you can navigate the experiences for the time being.